Picasso Museum Barcelona: Spain Travel Guide Tips and info to visiting the modern classic Picasso Museum in Barcelona Spain

 3. If you plan your trip like we did splitting Madrid up as the place to fly into and leave from, plan to see the Reina Sofia after the Picasso, the title Picasso painting will have much more meaning!

 Picasso Museum Barcelona

 No pictures were allowed inside the museum, so you’ll just have to enjoy this cute traveler acting interested in the museum pamphlet!

-His family held onto nearly all his works, so there are enough to make a museum, and enough to watch his thinking and feeling involve.
-He slowly becomes a political messenger during WWII, and as someone obsessed with history and humanities, I was shocked how little I knew until I showed up at the museum.
+His family held onto nearly all his works.
+Thus there are enough to make a museum.
+There’s also a huge sampling to watch his thinking and feeling evolve.
+He slowly becomes a political messenger during WWII through his art.
+As someone obsessed with history and humanities, I was shocked how little I knew until I showed up at the museum.
 It’s really quite amazing and a side of the war you don’t hear about often.

-We had this grand plan to create a really cool date to share and hope others would recreate the experience for themselves should they ever get the chance to travel to Spain, I mean it’s themed and it involves all things Picasso.
+We had this grand plan to create a really cool date to share and hope others would recreate the experience for themselves should they ever get the chance to travel to Spain, I mean it’s themed and it involves all things, Picasso.
 Picasso was commissioned to paint the menu for a local restaurant in Barcelona- the 4 Cats, and it still exists today!

 We thought it would be really fun to go see the original menu at the museum and then head over a few blocks to the restaurant for a themed day with an activity and lunch.
 I’m here to tell you I wouldn’t patronize the restaurant no matter what a fun plan that may sound like.